ramazanovavs/Sentence-Tranformers-Dataset/README.md

-Experimental settings for fine-tuning Sentence Transformers Training dataset:
+Experimental settings for fine-tuning Sentence Transformers.
+Training dataset:
 To fine-tune the model, a multilingual skills training dataset was created containing 9,336 paraphrase pairs in Russian, English, and Kazakh, as well as an additional set of 3,095 pairs in Russian.
 Testing datasets: